planrich/tu_aic_13/README.md

 First how is the sentiment calculated:

 My idea is to take a survey approach.
 We have these workers that complete difficult tasks.
-A computer cannot do it that easily.
+A computer cannot do it that easy.
 Therefore we supply this task x times. (x > 1).
 Lets say x = 3.
 Then every worker has to supply the following: